nhsengland/model-card/model_card_template.md

 | **Validation:** | x% | Use this space to describe the validation data, expanding on the data overview |

 ## Methodology and Training

+_This section should explain how and why the model was built to do what it does.
+Lengthy debate or detail of particular methodology should be provided in user documentation and not in the model card._

 **Model Type:** Specify the type of model (e.g., clustering, time series, deep learning models, reinforcement learning, supervised learning, ensemble, hybrid, etc.) and describe its main characteristics